-If you go into any snowboard store, the snowboard racks are normally split into men’s and women’s boards and it’s normally pretty easy to spot which is which.
-Women’s graphics and color schemes tend to be more feminine and mens tend to masculine.
+If you go into any snowboard store, the snowboard racks are normally split into men’s and women’s boards and it's normally pretty easy to spot which is which.
+Women's graphics and color schemes tend to be more feminine and men's tend to be more masculine.

 But aside from the graphics, what are the other differences between men's and women's snowboards?

-Men’s snowboards are designed wider and longer for larger feet and heavier weight, while women’s snowboards are typically narrower, shorter, and more flexible, catering to lighter riders.
+Men's snowboards are designed to be wider and longer for larger feet and heavier weight, while women's snowboards are typically narrower, shorter, and more flexible, catering to lighter riders.

 Mens boards tend to be wider purely because men tend to have larger feet than women and having your toes or heels hanging over the edge of the board is not great!
 For example, a typical men's 154cm all mountain board might be 256mm wide between the bindings, whereas a similar womens board in a 154 might be a centimeter narrower at 246mm.